Hiring a summer nanny? Payroll and taxes, handled.See how →

 Start here: Do you want someone else to file your taxes for you?

-If yes, premium → GTM Payroll ($840/year) GTM is the best full-service option with a dedicated account manager, SOC 1 certification, and workers' comp placement.
-HomePay's comparable Premium tier ($900/year) costs more and doesn't include workers' comp.
-HomePay's stripped-down Basic ($708/year) is cheaper but drops dedicated support.
+If yes, premium → GTM HR Platinum ($1,524/year) GTM HR Platinum is the best premium full-service option, adding a dedicated account manager, SOC 1 certification, and workers' comp placement.
+HomePay's Plus tier ($900/year) is cheaper but doesn't include workers' comp.
+GTM's entry EasyPay tier ($840/year) is more comparable to HomePay Essentials ($708/year).

 If yes, budget → Poppins Payroll ($588/year) Poppins offers full-service filing at the lowest price point.
 Less hand-holding than GTM, but $252/year cheaper.